RobertAKARobin/util/web/README.md

 ## TODO

+-	Be nice if .bind worked on emitters to
 -	Really want to use static method to get instance so that I can just import class everywhere
 -	Import from other file (ergo SVG)